Monarch butterfly: Human interaction

 The monarch is the state insect of Alabama, Idaho, Illinois, Minnesota, Texas, Vermont, and West Virginia.
 Legislation was introduced to make it the national insect of the United States, but this failed in 1989 and again in 1991.

 Homeowners are increasingly establishing butterfly gardens; monarchs can be attracted by cultivating a butterfly garden with specific milkweed species and nectar plants.
 Efforts are underway to establish these monarch waystations.

-An IMAX film, Flight of the Butterflies, describes the story of the Urquharts, Brugger, and Trail to document the then-unknown monarch migration to Mexican overwintering areas.
+A 2012 IMAX film, Flight of the Butterflies, describes the story of the Urquharts, Brugger, and Trail to document the then-unknown monarch migration to Mexican overwintering areas.

 Sanctuaries and reserves have been created at overwintering locations in Mexico and California to limit habitat destruction.
 These sites can generate significant tourism revenue.
-However, with less tourism, monarch butterflies will have a higher survival rate because they show more protein content and a higher value of immune response and oxidative defense.
+However, with less tourism, monarch butterflies may exhibit higher survival rates, as butterflies in tourist isolated areas have shown increases in protein content, immune response and oxidative defense.

 Organizations and individuals participate in tagging programs.
 Tagging information is used to study migration patterns.

 The 2012 novel by Barbara Kingsolver, Flight Behavior, deals with the fictional appearance of a large population in the Appalachians.

 Captive rearing

 Humans interact with monarchs when rearing them in captivity, which has become increasingly popular.
 However, risks occur in this controversial activity.
 On one hand, captive rearing has many positive aspects.
 Monarchs are bred in schools and used for butterfly releases at hospices, memorial events, and weddings.
 Memorial services for the September 11 attacks include the release of captive-bred monarchs.
 Monarchs are used in schools and nature centers for educational purposes.
-Many homeowners raise monarchs in captivity as a hobby and for educational purposes.
+Adult monarchs will extend their proboscises to reach people's fingertips.
+With assistance, they will also extend their proboscises into a dish containing artificial food.

 On the other hand, this practice becomes problematic when monarchs are "mass-reared".
 Stories in the Huffington Post in 2015 and Discover magazine in 2016 have summarized the controversy around this issue.

-The frequent media reports of monarch declines have encouraged many homeowners to attempt to rear as many monarchs as possible in their homes and then release them to the wild in an effort to "boost the monarch population".
+The frequent media reports of monarch declines have encouraged many homeowners to attempt to rear as many monarchs as possible in their homes and then release them to the wild to "boost the monarch population".
 Some individuals, such as one in Linn County, Iowa, have reared thousands of monarchs at the same time.

 Some monarch scientists do not condone the practice of rearing "large" numbers of monarchs in captivity for release into the wild because of the risks of genetic issues and disease spread.
-One of the biggest concerns of mass rearing is the potential for spreading the monarch parasite, Ophryocystis elektroscirrha, into the wild.
+One of the biggest concerns of mass rearing is the potential for spreading the monarch parasite Ophryocystis elektroscirrha into the wild.
 This parasite can rapidly build up in captive monarchs, especially if they are housed together.
-The spores of the parasite also can quickly contaminate all housing equipment, so that all subsequent monarchs reared in the same containers then become infected.
+The parasite spores can quickly contaminate all housing equipment so all subsequent monarchs reared in the same containers become infected.
 One researcher stated that rearing more than 100 monarchs constitutes "mass rearing" and should not be done.